yiluxiangnan820/mysql-note/query-optimization-notes/readme.md

+1、Primary key
+It is recommended that the primary key set ‘AUTO_INCREMENT’ to prevent page splitting frequently.

-1、Unique index is not recommended
+2、Unique index is not recommended
 Unique index can not use change buffer mechanism.
 If it is acceptable in application,usually it brings about good performance with non-unique index  .